 I will apologise now as I have to say "Dare to Love" is not a TV movie made to entertain, in fact there is nothing in this movie which is entertaining.
 But it is a movie made to open up the audience's eyes to the complexity of mental illness, the difficulty in treating those with it as well as how it affects those close to the person who has the mental illness.
 As such what you get in "Dare to Love" is the erratic behaviour of Jessica who flip flops between moods in a blink of an eye and at times is a danger to herself, as well as those around her.
 We also see how the trial and error medication, as the doctors try to get the dosage right, leaves her feeling not like herself anymore and so at times she chooses to stop taking her medication.

 But as I said we also see how those close to Jessica are affected by her diagnosis and her erratic mood swings.
-You have her mother who have witnessed her own mother struggle with mental illness find watching her daughter struggle extremely hard to handle, terrifying her having been through it before.
+You have her mother who having witnessed her own mother struggle with mental illness find watching her daughter struggle extremely hard to handle, terrifying her having been through it before.
 And then we have Patrick doing everything he can and being as patient as possible to try and help Jessica as he loves her and often takes the brunt of her mood swings with the hurt having a deep effect on him.

 What I will say is that whilst all involved play their parts well it is Josie Bissett who makes this movie as the looks she gives speak volume of how Jessica is coping.
 As such we go from moments of fear to then dark eyed loneliness and longing to be dead yet we also have the fire in her eyes when she isn't knocked out on medication.

-What this all boils down to is that "Dare to Love" is an insightful look at schizophrenia and the effect it has on all the friends and family as well as the individual when they are diagnosed with the mental illness.
+What this all boils down to is that "Dare to Love" is an insightful look at schizophrenia and the affect it has on all the friends and family as well as the individual when they are diagnosed with the mental illness.